MANHEP/maf-helpdesk/docs/noether_faq.md

 [https://vm107.hep.manchester.ac.uk/noetheruserrequest](https://vm107.hep.manchester.ac.uk/noetheruserrequest)

-Access is only available from the campus network directly, via GlobalProtect, or from the CERN interactive system.
+Access to the form (and Noether login) is only available from the campus network directly, via GlobalProtect, or from the CERN interactive system.

 Note that the requester warrants that the new account holder agrees to the [acceptable use policy](../noether_acceptable_use/).